projectacrn/acrn-hypervisor/doc/introduction/index.rst

 uses, so they should be passed through to the guest.
 Individual USB ports could be isolated to a given domain too, or a serial port (which is itself not shareable) could be isolated to a particular guest.
-In ACRN hypervisor, we support USB controller Pass through only and we don't support pass through for a legacy serial port, (for example 0x3f8).
+In ACRN hypervisor, we support USB controller passthrough only and we don't support passthrough for a legacy serial port, (for example 0x3f8).